ipsha1545/Cmpe202Class_Seq_Generator/README.md

-# uml-generator-java
+# Java uml-generator
-A Parser which converts Java Source Code into a  UML Diagram
+A Parser which generates UML Class Diagram from Java code
 ***
-### Compile Instructions
+### Instructions for execution

 #### Requirements:
 - Java JDK version 1.8
-- Working internet connection (only for class diagram)
+- Maven

 The program expects following arguments: